tensorflow/docs/site/en/api_docs/python/tf/keras/layers/GRU.md

   Unrolling can speed-up a RNN,
   although it tends to be more memory-intensive.
   Unrolling is only suitable for short sequences.
-* <b>`time_major`</b>: The shape format of the `inputs` and `outputs` tensors.
-  If True, the inputs and outputs will be in shape `(timesteps, batch, ...)`, whereas in the False case, it will be `(batch, timesteps, ...)`.
-Using `time_major = True` is a bit more efficient because it avoids transposes at the beginning and end of the RNN calculation.
-However, most TensorFlow data is batch-major, so by default this function accepts input and emits output in batch-major form.
 * <b>`reset_after`</b>: GRU convention (whether to apply reset gate after or before matrix multiplication).
-False = "before" (default), True = "after" (CuDNN compatible).
+False = "before", True = "after" (default and CuDNN compatible).

 #### Call arguments: